Why is BEAHIVE spelled funny? It’s a cute reference to Beacon, NY (BEA-HIVE, Bea-con…).

 Our third hive opened in March 2012 in Downtown Albany in the Capital Region.

-Where it all began, right in the heart of Beacon, on three floors of an artisan-renovated 1907 Bell Telephone building.
+Where it all began, right in the heart of Beacon, on three floors of an artisan-renovated 1907 Telephone Building.

 Our second hive closed in 2012 and re-opened in 2015 in The Lace Mill, a $20 million renovated 112-year-old, 70,000-square-foot affordable housing complex for artists.
 We left the Lace Mill late 2016 and are currently on hiatus while we reexamine our strategy in Kingston and focus on opening in other cities.

-We swarmed to Peekskill in 2015 in the ol’ Pugsley Building, newly renovated as The Flatz, but decided to refocus our energies and closed that winter.
+We swarmed to Peekskill in 2015 in the ol’ Pugsley Building, newly renovated as The Flatz, but after several months decided to refocus our energies and closed that winter.